How can we mediate the #NGO blocking?

 Why people should worry about NGO paths

 The problem with #NGO (Non-Governmental Organization) and the wider (vertical adjacent) thinking they represent.
-In part, the issue is about how the organizations operate and adapt to pressures, particularly regarding funding.
-Overall, this dynamic results in a situation where NGOs, initially formed to challenge the status quo and advocate for change, become co-opted by the … Continue reading Why people should worry about NGO paths
+It is, in part, the issue of how the organizations operate and adapt to pressures, particularly regarding funding.
+Overall, this dynamic results in NGOs, which were initially formed to challenge the status quo and advocate for change, become co-opted by the … Continue reading Why people should worry about NGO paths

 The influence of NGOs in social activism raises concerns